Maeotians: Language and origins

-Karl Eichwald claimed that the Maeotians originated as a "Hindu" (Indian) colony, but this view is rejected by the majority of scholars.
-Soviet archaeologists, historians, and ethnographers concluded that the Maeotians were one of the Circassian tribes.
+Soviet archaeologists, historians, and ethnographers concluded that the Maeotians were among the ancestors of the Circassian (Adyghe) people.
 (Note: "The Kuban tribes (Adyghe people) are usually referred to by the ancient writers under the collective name Maeotae") (Note: "The study of language, toponymy and onomastics of the north-Western Caucasus gives the grounds referred ancient Maeotae population to the Adyghe- Kassogians ethnic array, which is also in line with archeological monuments Maeotae culture and its links with the subsequent cultures of medieval Adyghe (Circassians).")
-The Cambridge Ancient History classifies the Maeotians as either a people of Cimmerian ancestry or as Caucasian aboriginals.
+The modern Adyghe name of the people is МыутIэхэр.
+In the 19th century Karl Eichwald claimed that the Maeotians originated as a "Hindu" (Indian) colony, a view rejected by scholars already in his own time.